TumorinGerman/TV_series_I_watch/README.md

+During the development of the site used the principle "mobile first".
 # Goal of the project
 A website to remind you where you finished watching the show.
 If you have finished watching, it will remind you if there are new episodes or seasons.